Forever Young Medpsa notice of Privacy Practices

 OUR PLEDGE REGARDING YOUR PROTECTED HEALTH INFORMATION

-Forever Young Medspa understands that medical information about you and your health is personal.
+Forever Young Medpsa understands that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 We maintain our records and conduct our treatment environment with a goal of providing the highest level of protection for your medical information, while still providing you with the highest level of medical care.
-This notices applies to all of the records of your medical care which are received or created by Forever Young Medspa.
+This notices applies to all of the records of your medical care which are received or created by Forever Young Medpsa.

 Your other medical treatment providers (e.g. doctors, hospitals, home health agencies, etc.) may have different policies or notice sregarding the use and disclosure of your medical information.

-This notice will tell you about the ways in which Forever Young Medspa may use and disclose medical information about you.
+This notice will tell you about the ways in which Forever Young Medpsa may use and disclose medical information about you.
 Your medical information, also referred to as "protected health information" is that information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health information and related health care services.

 - Make sure that medical and other information that identifies you (protected health information) is kept private.